CivicActions/agile-ms/README.md

 (CSCG) and staff at private providers.
 We also reached out to local daycare providers in order to identify parents who might have conducted daycare searches recently.
-Ideally, we were looking for a sampling of users who met a cross-section of criteria:
+Ideally, we were looking for a sampling of users who met a cross-section of criteria (Req.
+4.3.2.1, 4.3.2.3):

  -- Job: social worker, someone working in a state child welfare agency or private provider or other organization providing child welfare-related services